 It’s impossible to emphasize enough just how important quality education and support is for all breastfeeding mothers.
 If this is your calling, then know that embarking on the path to become a breastfeeding educator or support person will challenge you in new ways but it will also inspire and reward you in more ways than you could imagine.

-If this information was helpful, be sure to “Pin” or “Like” this article for future reference!
-Don’t miss our breastfeeding support and teaching resources... sign up for our Lactation List to get all of the latest news.
+If this information was helpful, leave a comment below.
 And check out our breastfeeding resources for affordable tools to help you get started.

 Jennifer Stutzman, Freelance Writer